Yunnan clique

-The Yunnan clique (滇系 (Diān Xì)) was one of several mutually hostile cliques or factions that split from the Beiyang Government in the Republic of China's warlord era.
+The Yunnan clique (滇系 (Diān Xì)) was one of several mutually hostile warlord cliques that split from the Beiyang Government in the Republic of China's warlord era.
 It was named for Yunnan Province.
+The two most prominent leaders were Cai E and Long Yun, with Cai E declaring independence and Long Yun governing Yunnan during World War 2.

 History

 Kunming Uprising

 When the 1911 Revolution began, Cai E, the commander of the 37th Brigade of the New Army, revolted against the Qing government and quickly gained control over Yunnan.
 The local Qing administration was replaced with an independent government and educational reforms were enacted by Cai.
 He also reorganised the provincial military into a more cohesive independent force.
-In the following six months, all of Yunnan and southern Sichuan were unified under the clique's rule.
+In the following six months, all of Yunnan and southern Sichuan, including the city of Chengdu, were unified under the clique's rule.
 Cai E was very popular among people because he denounced factionalism and supported a strong central government.

 In 1913, Cai E went to serve in Yuan's government in Beijing, leaving behind Tang Jiyao as provincial governor.
 Jiyao came from a prominent Yunnanese family.
 That same year the Yunnan provincial police department established the provincial public health office.
 In December 1915, Yuan Shikai announced his plan to turn China back into a monarchy with himself as emperor.
 This enraged Cai, who was a supporter of the Republic.
 Shortly after the announcement, Cai E secretly left Beijing and returned to Yunnan to stage a revolt.